nichoth/cor/src/_pages/home.md

   being flexible and keeping a beginner's mind.

   Below are a few areas of service and what they entail.
-Everything is in response to the individuals needs.
+Everything is in response to the individual's needs.
 A doula aids in finishing the last chapter of one’s life.
 eol-support:
   - foo
   - bar